scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Requirements

 * You must have an AKS cluster with Kubernetes version 1.19 or higher for Scalar DL deployment.
-* You must create a seperate AKS node pool with the name `scalardlpool` for Scalar DL deployment.
+* You must create a new user node pool with the name `scalardlpool` for Scalar DL deployment.
-* You must add AKS Service principal as `Network contributor` for the k8s_ingress subnet.
+* You must select the subnet other than `k8s_ingress` subnet for creating the AKS cluster.
-* You must create the Kubernetes cluster with `Service principal` as the Authentication method.
+* You must create a Kubernetes cluster with `service principal` as the Authentication method.
-* You must create the Kubernetes cluster with `Azure CNI`.
+* You must create a Kubernetes cluster with `Azure CNI`.
+* You should add a role assignment to the `k8s_ingress` subnet to access the newly created AKS cluster service principal using the role of `Network Contributor`.

 ### Recommendations

 * You should use Kubernetes node size `Standard D2s v3` for Scalar DL node pool.
-* You should create 3 nodes in each node pool for high availability in the production.
+* You should create 3 nodes in each node group for high availability in production.
-* You should configure [autoscaling](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler) for the AKS cluster.
+* You should configure autoscaling for the AKS cluster on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/cluster-autoscaler#set-the-cluster-autoscaler-profile-on-an-existing-aks-cluster).

-### Procedures
+### Steps

-Create an AKS cluster with a node pool to deploy the Scalar DL.

-* [Create an AKS cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster) with the above requirements and recommendations.
+* Create an AKS cluster on the basis of [Azure official guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal#create-an-aks-cluster) with the above requirements and recommendations.
 * Configure kubectl to connect to your Kubernetes cluster using the `az aks get-credentials` command.

     ```console